• Skip to primary navigation

 Ingredients for Pork Chop Marinade

-• Soy Sauce – We like to use reduce sodium, but regular works too.
+• Soy sauce – We like to use reduced sodium, but regular works too.
 This provides flavor and helps tenderize your pork chop.

-• Salt & Black Pepper – Adjust to your taste buds, you can even leave the salt out since the soy sauce provides plenty of salt.
+• Salt and ground black pepper – Adjust to your taste buds, you can even leave the salt out since the soy sauce provides plenty of salt.

 • Garlic – Provides so much flavor.
 Fresh garlic works best.